2020 Caribbean earthquake: Cuba

 Tremors were felt on the southern coast of the island.
 A spokesman for Guantanamo Bay Naval Base stated that there were no reports of damage or injuries.
 Granma Province was affected by the strongest shaking, being closest to the epicenter.
 A survey carried out by the National Center for Seismological Research, found that one house had completely collapsed and another 300 showed some damage.
 The houses affected were all ones that were not in good condition before the earthquake.
 Damage was also reported from some schools and daycare centers.

 United States

 Tremors were felt throughout Florida.
 Several people self-reported that they felt the earthquake on the Geological Survey's website, with instances including Miami, West Palm Beach, Fort Pierce, Port St. Lucie, Vero Beach, Cocoa and Orlando according to "Did you Feel It?" data, a citizen-reporting tool used to measure the potential reach of earthquakes.
 In Orlando, the stadium at University of Central Florida shook.
 Several buildings were evacuated in Miami-Dade County (450 miles away).
 Several government buildings in Downtown Miami were evacuated, initially on a volunteer basis until a full evacuation was ordered by the local fire department.

 Mexico

-There was shaking in southern Mexico in places such as Yucatan and Quintana Roo.
-Damage was relatively mild, but the most important part was that Mexico was prepared.
-Areas that had a chance of getting affected were evacuated well before the event occurred due to the well-established protocols in place.
-There were no casualties due to the earthquake and everything returned to normal soon after the earthquake had hit.
+Shaking occurred in southern Mexico in places such as Yucatan and Quintana Roo.
+Areas that had a chance of getting affected were evacuated well before the event due to established protocols.
+Damage was mild and no casualties occurred.